bbchen33/Data-Science/README.md

 # Data-Science
-Data science projects
+This is a repository where I have my data science projects.
 Each file is a unique exercise.